DHTMLX/gantt-docs/data/desktop/initializing_gantt_chart.md

 import { gantt } from 'dhtmlx-gantt';
 ~~~

-For the Enterprise version the command look like this:
+For the Commercial, Enterprise or Ultimate version the command look like this:

 ~~~js
 import { gantt, Gantt } from 'dhtmlx-gantt';